jaichandra/ember-route-action/README.md

 ## Requirements

-Requires Ember `2.3.0+` ( we use `Ember.getOwner` API, which was introduced in 2.3.0 ).
+This addon uses below polyfill addon for `getOwner` and is compatible with ember 1.10.1 and above.

+If you have ember 2.3+, the you can use https://github.com/peec/ember-route-action instead.

 #### Polyfill for getOwner:

-if you don't have ember 2.3+ you can install a polyfill addon: https://github.com/rwjblue/ember-getowner-polyfill
+https://github.com/rwjblue/ember-getowner-polyfill

 ## Installation